eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/subscriber/createSubscriber.rst

 Profile based creation of a Subscriber
 --------------------------------------

-Instead of using a :ref:`dds_layer_subscriber_subscriberQos`, the name of a profile can be used to create a :ref:`dds_layer_subscriber_subscriber` with the :func:`create_subscriber_with_profile` member function on the :ref:`dds_layer_domainParticipant` instance.
+Instead of using a SubscriberQos, the name of a profile can be used to create a Subscriber with the |DomainParticipant::create_subscriber_with_profile-api|
+member function on the DomainParticipant instance.

 Mandatory arguments are:

- * A string with the name that identifies the :ref:`dds_layer_subscriber_subscriber`.
+ * A string with the name that identifies the Subscriber.

 Optional arguments are:

- * A Listener derived from :ref:`dds_layer_subscriber_subscriberListener`, implementing the callbacks that will be triggered in response to events and state changes on the :ref:`dds_layer_subscriber_subscriber`.
+ * A Listener derived from SubscriberListener, implementing the callbacks that will be triggered in response to events and state changes on the Subscriber.
    By default empty callbacks are used.

- * A :class:`StatusMask` that activates or deactivates triggering of individual callbacks on the :ref:`dds_layer_subscriber_subscriberListener`.
+ * A |StatusMask-api| that activates or deactivates triggering of individual callbacks on the SubscriberListener.
    By default all events are enabled.

-:func:`create_subscriber_with_profile` will return a null pointer if there was an error during the operation, e.g. if the provided QoS is not compatible or is not supported.
+|DomainParticipant::create_subscriber_with_profile-api| will return a null pointer if there was an error during
+the operation, e.g. if the provided QoS is not compatible or is not supported.
 It is advisable to check that the returned value is a valid pointer.

 .. note::